MonsieurV/monsieurv.github.io/_posts/2015-11-01-findpeaks-in-python.markdown

 #### Detecting peaks with MatLab

 For those not familiar to digital signal processing, peak detection is as easy to understand as it sounds: this is the process of finding peaks - we also names them local maxima or local minima - in a signal.
 The MatLab DSP Toolbox makes this super easy with its `findpeaks` function.
-Saying your want to search local maxima in an audio signal, for example 2000 samples of the Laurent Garnier famous track Cripsy Bacon, all you have to do is:
+Saying your want to search local maxima in an audio signal, for example [2000 samples][cb_samples] of the Laurent Garnier famous track Cripsy Bacon, all you have to do is:

 {% highlight matlab %}
 cb = audioread('Crispy_Bacon.wav');